Improving the Culture of Safety | Reducing Infections | Improving Medication-Use Safety

 Another use of state of the art technology to reduce infections is the screening of all patients upon admission or pre-operatively for staphylococcus aureus (S. aureus), a common and potentially fatal organism.
 A pilot program established in the NorthShore Orthopaedic Institute screened patients pre-operatively.
 Patients testing positive are treated with a topical ointment.
 Post-operative infections were reduced from four percent to one percent, saving patients from potentially serious infections.

 Improving Medication-Use Safety

 The Epic electronic health record used throughout NorthShore has significantly improved medication safety for our patients.
-NorthShore has experienced a 100% elimination of all transcription-related medication errors; a 70% decrease in delayed administration of medications to patients; a 20% decrease in omitted medication administration; and a 50% reduction for time from order to administration of first-dose antibiotics.
+NorthShore has experienced a 100% elimination of all transcription-related medication errors; a 70% decrease in delayed administration of medications to patients; a 20% decrease in omitted medication administration; and a 50% reduction for time from order to the administration of first-dose antibiotics.